CJPrindle/Themes-VisualStudio17/README.md

-# Visual Studio Theme Files - _.vstheme_
+# New Visual Studio Theme File Format

-These files are in the new JSON format which first appeared ViSual Studio 2017.
+These files are in the new JSON format - _.vstheme_ - which first appeared Visual Studio 2017.
 I downloaded ANY from someone on GitHub but I was unable find them again -- _thank you, anonymous Theme Maker_ -- so I figured I would spread the love of these cool themes.
 I've created a few of them myself and I urge you to add your own to this collection.
 It would be great to amass a huge selection for everyone to enjoy.

 ---